igraweb/igraweb_client/DEV_README.md

 3. Push to git (the above command creates a git tag for the version number)
 4. Then run `npm publish`.
 This will build the package and then push it to the npm registry.
 5. Now npm update or yarn upgrade will install the new package version.

+# TODO

+1. Come up with a better way to do section edit buttons on hover.
+Currently nested sections will overlap buttons, which makes it sometimes impossilbe to click on the edit section button.